-6.1.1 Players determine their total battle value of the units participating based on the terrain the battle is in.

-6.1.2 They compare the totals (attacker to defender) and find the odds column on the Combat Results Table (CRT) that best represents the difference between the two armies (rounding down in favor of the defender).
+- 6.1.1 Players determine their total battle value of the units participating based on the terrain the battle is in. - 6.1.2 They compare the totals (attacker to defender) and find the odds column on the Combat Results Table (CRT) that best represents the difference between the two armies (rounding down in favor of the defend-

+- er).
 Then apply any Leader column modifiers that qualify.

-6.1.3 The attacker next rolls 1d6 and consults the CRT to determine the battle's result.
-One army or the other may be routed (Section 6.2), completely destroyed (all of the affected sides units are moved into the destroyed box), or both may suffer an attrition result.

-6.1.4 Attrition Result Both sides, starting with the attacker, must place one unit of their participating forces into the Destroyed units' box.
+The attacker next rolls 1D6 and consults the CRT to determine the battle's result. - 6.1.3 Destroyed Result If one side is completely destroyed, move all of the affected sides units into the Destroyed Units Box. - 6.1.4 Attrition Result Both sides, starting with the attacker, must place one unit of their participating forces into the Destroyed Units Box.
 This continues back and forth until one of the players elects to rout or one side has no further forces to destroy.
-If the attacker is the one with remaining forces, the expedition may continue its movement.
+If the attacker is the one with remaining forces, the Expedition may continue its movement.